philipwood0912/roku_flashback/README.md

 ### Browser compatibility

 * Chrome - 100%
-* Firefox - 100%
+* Firefox - 95%
-* Safari - 100%
+* Safari - 95%
 * IE - Unknown at the moment

+#### Firefox & Safari

+* Issues with CSS styles on buttons and borders, most likely compatibility problem.

 ### Live Site

 * Issue with display sizes after hosting, everything is much larger than localhost version.
-Currently looking into it.

 ## Authors